-- Phase 2 will provide access to the case Register of Actions, including hearing information, case events, and document index numbers.
-Phase 2 will also provide additional ways to search for cases, such as by party name, attorney name, and attorney bar number.
-This Phase is planned for later in 2021.
+- Phase 2 provides access to the case Register of Actions, including hearing information, case events, and document index numbers.
+Phase 2 will also provide additional ways to search for cases, such as party name, attorney name, and attorney bar number.
+This phase is planned for 2021.

-- Phase 3 will add an access fee and allow for document purchases, as well as a calendar search and judgment search.
-This Phase will occur from 2021 to 2022.
+- Phase 3 will add an access fee and allow for document purchase, as well as a calendar search and judgment search.
+This phase is planned for 2022.

 What am I unable to do in MCRO?

-- Background checks – contact the Minnesota Bureau of Criminal Apprehension (BCA)’s Minnesota Public Criminal History Search (CHS) system: access online; at their office located at 1430 Maryland Avenue East in St. Paul; or by calling (651) 793-2400 for information.
+- Background checks – contact the Minnesota Bureau of Criminal Apprehension (BCA)’s Minnesota Public Criminal History Search (CHS) system: access online; at the office located at 1430 Maryland Avenue East in St. Paul; or by calling (651) 793-2400 for information

 - Request certified documents or judgments